★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-Monster Beverage is primarily an energy drink company, with the Monster Energy Drinks segment contributing ~91.6% of FY2024 net sales, alongside smaller Strategic Brands, Alcohol Brands, and an AFF flavor-products segment.
+Monster Beverage is primarily an energy drink company, with the Monster Energy Drinks segment contributing 93.0% of Q1 2026 net sales, alongside smaller Strategic Brands, Alcohol Brands, and an AFF flavor-products segment.
 The core moat is demand-side brand pull reinforced by long-duration distributor agreements and broad access to The Coca-Cola Company bottler network.
 Competitive pressure is persistent and switching costs for consumers are low, making innovation cadence and shelf-space execution critical.
-The Alcohol Brands segment has a weaker moat profile and relies on distributor relationships in a highly competitive, regulated category.
+The Alcohol Brands segment has a weaker moat profile, declining sales, and relies on distributor relationships in a highly competitive, regulated category.

 Primary segment